core-wg/oscore/draft-ietf-core-object-security.md

 Given an unprotected CoAP request, including header, options and payload, the client SHALL perform the following steps to create a protected CoAP request using a security context associated with the target resource (see {{cid-est}}).

+When using Uri-Host or Proxy-Uri in the construction of the request, the \<host\> value MUST be a reg-name ({{RFC3986}}), and not an IP-literal or IPv4address, for canonicalization of the destination address.

 1. Compute the COSE object as specified in {{sec-obj-cose}}

     * the AEAD nonce is created by XORing the Sender IV (context IV) with the Sender Sequence Number (partial IV).